 - Participation in Cited-by is optional, but encouraged.

 - Because citations can happen any time, Cited-by links must be kept up-to-date.
-So, members should either check regularly for Cited-by links or (if performing XML queries) set the alert attribute to “true”.
+So, members should either check regularly for new citations or (if performing XML queries) set the alert attribute to “true”.
 This means the search will be saved in the system and you’ll get an alert when there is a new match.

-- Once retrieved, Cited-by links should be included on your website.
+- Once retrieved, Cited-by counts should be included and linked on your website.

 Please contact our member services team with any questions or to get set up, or contact our support team for any technical or troubleshooting questions.